DavidJoacaRo/Budget-Docs/docs/Development/Modding.md

         * You are done, modify the heck of it (the game).

     * No
-        * Backtrace your problem, see what went wrong.
+        * Backtrace your problem, and see what went wrong.
         * Revert some steps?
         * Still not working?
             * [Make an issue](https://github.com/DavidJoacaRo/Budget-Backrooms/issues/new), and hopefully, I could try helping you.